KatNezabydka/ci_cd/README.md

 For EKS cluster we need to get kubeconfig file

-`aws eks --region eu-central-1 update-kubeconfig --name eks-lesson8-9-cluster`
+`aws eks --region eu-central-1 update-kubeconfig --name eks-cluster-avoo`

 Check if it is working: